suyoin/spotify-overlay/README.md

 # spotify-overlay

-Ignore the bad code, I was just trying to get this in a nice state.
+Ignore the bad code, I was just trying to get this into a nice state.